bikeshaving/crank/website/documents/index.md

 Many web frameworks claim to be “just JavaScript.”
 Few have as strong a claim as Crank.

 It starts with the question: if components are *just* functions, why can’t you use async and generator functions as well?
-Crank follows through by building a component model on top of promises and iterators.
+Crank follows through: it reimagines the component model as one which takes full advantage of promises and iterators.
 The result is a simpler developer experience where you spend less time writing framework integrations and more time writing vanilla JavaScript.

 ## Three reasons to choose Crank